OmarJabri7/Cycle_Buddy/README.md

 <!-- Project descirption -->

 ## About
-We are a group of the Real-Time Embedded Programming Project in the University of Glasgow.
-Two members major in Robotics & Ai, one member majors in Electronic and Electrical Engineering.
+We are a group of graduate students currently studying at University of Glasgow.
+This is our course project for Real-Time Embedded Programming Project advised by Dr. Bernd Porr and Dr. Nicholas Bailey.
+For our team, two members major in Robotics & Ai, one member majors in Electronic and Electrical Engineering.<br>

-Our project, Cycle Buddy, is a system that detects danger levels in bikers relative to drivers.
-Once a driver overpasses a biker, the system detects this unauthorised act and responds by recognising the face/car plate of the driver in order to contact law enforcement. <br />
+Our project, Cycle Buddy, is a system that detects cars that endanger the bikers on the road.
+Once the car overpasses our biker in a relative high speed and within a close distance, the system can detect this dangerous action and responds by capturing the car's photo and recognize its car plate number.
+Then it will send the id, the photo and the velocity& distance to the mobile application as long as the online database.
+With those infomation recorded as evidence, the bikers can then use it to contact local law enforcement to report the issue. <br />

 ⭐️ [**Doxygen about the project**](https://omarjabri7.github.io/Cycle_Buddy/)